 - Hanging out tomorrow, I’m already anxious

-- Plans cancelled.
+- Plans canceled.
 Change sucks, still relieved.

 - I wish I handled stress better.